-Mental health disorders, like depression, addiction and psychosis, are common and potentially severe.
-However, we still do not fully understand how psychological symptoms are related to changes in the brain and the body, and this knowledge gap has made it difficult to develop effective new medicines for patients with mental health disorders.
+Mental health disorders, like depression, addiction and psychosis (when you ‘lose touch’ with reality and may experience hallucinations and delusions) are common and potentially severe.
+But we don’t yet fully understand how they are related to changes in the brain and body.